 However, when the property owner allows the accident to occur because of their negligence, they may share legal liability for your injuries.
 Businesses often carry large liability insurance policies that can compensate you quickly for your losses.
 Negligent security is a way that you can fairly receive payment for your injuries from a party that contributes to the events leading to your injuries.

 Contact Our Las Vegas Injury Lawyers

 Are you hurt because of an assault, battery or other harm at a hotel, casino or other business?
 You have rights.
 Our skilled team of personal injury attorneys can help you build your case to show how the business’ security failures contributed to your injuries.
 You may deserve significant financial compensation, but your time to file a claim is limited.
-Take action today, and call Adam S. Kutner & Associates for a no-obligation, free consultation about your claim.
+Take action today, and call Adam S. Kutner Accident & Injury Attorneys for a no-obligation, free consultation about your claim.

 This webpage is not intended to be an advertisement or solicitation.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Material contained in our website is for general information only and does not constitute legal advice or solicitation of legal services.